• LAUNCH YOUR DREAM

 Publishing a Book Takes as Much Time as it Takes

 When I speak to writers who dream of publishing a book, I find that they often want specifics.
 They want to know exactly how much time it took.
 I’ve been there too.
-When we ask those questions of other writers/authors, what we really want to know is if the book publishing dream is possible for us.
-We want to know what to do so that our writing becomes known, and published.
+When we ask those questions of other writers/authors questions, we really want to know if the book publishing dream is possible for us.
+We want to know what to do so that our writing becomes known and published.
 We want our writing to touch others.
 And we want to know the formula for making that happen.

 But there’s a problem with that.